• Skip to primary navigation

 3. Crisp

-Sweet - Us humans like sweet things, and every Asian pear I have never disappointed in the sweetness department.
+Sweet - Us humans like sweet things, and every Asian pear I have tried has never disappointed in the sweetness department.
 The sweetness of these fruits shines through because they are low acid.

 Juicy - What I like most about Asian pears is that they are juicy, which makes them great for eating.

-Crisp - The rise of the Honeycrisp apple shows how we like crisp fruit.
-The Asian pear is meant to be eaten crisp and crunchy like an apple.
+Crunchy - The rise of the Honeycrisp apple shows how we like crispy fruit.
+The Asian pear is meant to be eaten crunchy like an apple.
+It doesn't get soft like you expect a pear to.

 You eat an Asian pear just like you would any apple and pear.
 Bite into the skin and eat around the core.